 - The minimum learner age was lowered to 16 years of age and the learner licence period was extended to a minimum period of one year.

 - Learner drivers under 25 years of age must gain 100 hours of certified supervised driving experience recorded in a learner logbook before being eligible to apply for a provisional licence.
 Note: Learner drivers and their supervisors may choose to use the online electronic logbook* system that has been developed by RACQ to record the required 100 hours driving experience.

 - Mobile phone use, including hands-free, blue-tooth accessories and loud-speaker functions, has been restricted for learner and P1 licence holders under 25 years of age.

 - Supervisors and passengers of learner and P1 licence holders under 25 years of age cannot use a phone that is on loudspeaker but can use a hand held or hands-free mobile phone where the conversation can not distract the driver.

-- To be eligible to apply for a motorbike learner licence, you must have held a provisional or open licence of another class for at least one year in the last five years.
+- To be eligible to apply for a motorcycle learner licence, you must have held a provisional or open licence of another class for at least one year in the last five years.

 - A two-phased P1 and P2 licence system has been introduced.

 L-plates (a black L on a yellow background) and P-plates (a red P-plate for P1 and green P-plate for P2) are compulsory.

 - Peer passenger restrictions were introduced – P1 provisional licence holders under 25 years of age can only carry one passenger aged under 21 years between 11pm and 5am.

 High-powered vehicles are restricted for provisional drivers under 25 years of age.

 - Drivers must pass a hazard perception test to progress from a P1 to a P2 or open licence (dependant on age).

 - Restrictions, such as no late night driving, have been introduced for disqualified and suspended young drivers.